hackclub/hackclub/workshops/nextjs_dashboard/README.md

 export default Weather
 ```

-On the `const url` line, you'll notice we're using this other URL with `cors-anywhere` in it.
-This is an inelegant hack to get our site working: Dark Sky only wants you to make "proper" requests from your servers, but since we just want to get this working in our browser, we're using this other utility.
+On the `const url` line, you’ll notice we’re using this other URL with `cors-anywhere` in it.
+This is an inelegant hack to get our site working: Dark Sky only wants you to make “proper” requests from your servers, but since we just want to get this working in our browser, we’re using this other utility.

 ## Getting the news headlines

-We'll be using the News API now, with a very similar structure to the Weather component.
+We’ll be using the News API now, with a very similar structure to the Weather component.
 We need to fetch the news, save it to state, then render the list of articles.
 Open `components/News.js`:

 ```js
 import React, { Component } from 'react'